mishra-anubhav/mishra-anubhav/README.md

 - 👋 Hi, I’m Anubhav Mishra, I recently graduated with a Masters from New York University.
-- 👀 I’m interested in problem-solving, coding, product management, and design.
+- 👀 I’m interested in problem-solving, coding,and Artificial Intelligence.
-- 🌱 I’m currently learning Python and mastering skills for data analysis.
+- 🌱 I’m currently learning Python and mastering skills for Gen AI.
 - 📫 You can reach me via Linked - https://www.linkedin.com/in/anubhavmishra271/

  # 🚀 Full Stack Projects: